 RSPB Ynyshir, Sunday 26 April 2015

-Seven members enjoyed a day trip to the RSPB reserve at Ynyshir, south of Machynlleth.
+Seven members enjoyed a day trip the RSPB reserve at Ynyshir, south of Machynileth.
 The weather was fine but with a slight breeze.

 On the journey there, over Llandegla Moors, we picked up Red Grouse and Red-legged Partridge.

-At Ynyshir we picked up a few migrants including Pied Flycatcher, Redstart, Willow Warbler, Whitethroat, Reed Warbler, Sedge Warbler, Swallow, House and Sand Martin and we heard Grasshopper Warbler.
-Sadly there were no Wood Warblers around although one had been reported but not confirmed the week before.
-We saw a few common woodland birds in Nuthatch, Treecreeper, Greater Spotted Woddpecker, Goldcrest and Long-Tailed Tit and down at the estuary hides, birds included Common Sandpiper, Brent Goose, Little Egret and Stonechat.
+At Ynyshir, we picked up a few migrants including Pied Flycathcer, Restart, Willow Warbler, Whitethroat, Reed Warbler, Sedge Warbler, Swallow, House and Sand Martin and we heard Grasshopper Warbler.
+Sadly, there were no Wood Warblers around although one had been reported but not confirmed the week before.
+We saw a few common woodland birds in Nuthatch, Treecreeper, Greater Spotted Woodpecker, Goldcrest and Long-tailed Tit and down at the estuary hides, birds included Common Sandpiper, Brent Goose, Little Egret and Stonechat.
 Raptors included Common Buzzard, Red Kite and Sparrowhawk.